 Kazakhstan furthered its reforms by adopting a new land code on 20 June 2003.

-By late December 2003, Kazakhstan's gross foreign debt was about $22.9 billion, with total governmental debt at $4.2 billion, 14% of GDP.
+By late December 2003, Kazakhstan's gross foreign debt was about $22.9 billion.
+Total governmental debt was $4.2 billion, 14% of GDP.

-In 2003, Kazakhstan harvested 17.6 million tons of grain in gross, 2.8% higher compared to 2002.
+In 2003 Kazakhstan harvested 17.6 million tons of grain in gross, 2.8% higher compared to 2002.

-In 2003, Kazakhstan raised oil and gas condensate exports to 44.3 million tons, 13 percent higher than in 2002.
-Gas production in Kazakhstan amounted to 13.9 billion cubic metres.
+Kazakhstan raised oil and gas condensate exports to 44.3 million tons in 2003, 13% higher than in 2002.
+Gas production in Kazakhstan in 2003, amounted to 13.9 billion cubic metres, up 22.7% compared to 2002, including natural gas production of 7.3 billion cubic metres.

-In 2004, Kazakhstani boxer Bakhtiyar Artayev was recognised as the best boxer for his techniques and was awarded the Val Barker Trophy.
+In 2004, Kazakhstani boxer Bakhtiyar Artayev was recognised as the best boxer for his techniques and awarded the Val Barker Trophy.

 In 2005, the World Bank listed Kazakhstan as a corruption hotspot, on a par with Angola, Bolivia, Kenya, Libya and Pakistan.